Why am I being charged Sales Tax?

 Mike's Camera does not sell any gray market cameras... ever.
 The inevitable problems associated with gray market cameras are far too numerous to risk by offering these products.
 We stand behind all our sales.
 From our return policy to the fact that 100% of our new cameras come with a US manufacturer's warranty, with Mike's Camera, you always know exactly what you are getting.

 - US Manufacturer's Warranty- This is the first tip off.
 If the product advertised does not come with its manufacturer's US warranty (make sure it actually says it's both a US warranty and a manufacturer's warranty), chances are you are getting gray market.

 - Authorized Dealer- If the site is not an authorized dealer for that brand, you don't know what you are getting.
 Authorized dealers usually stay away from gray market products, as this tends to hurt the manufacturer, jeopardize the camera retailer's dealership, and most importantly, hurts the consumer.
 Purchasing a camera from a Non-Authorized dealer often voids any warranty that should have been with the gear.

 - Fine print- Many websites will attempt to cover themselves by burying details about the nature of their products in the fine print descriptions.
 Any site that mentions "May be missing original packaging, cables, manuals etc." should be avoided, unless you want to risk buying an incomplete camera.

 - Ask- Not many people bother to ask about gray market products.
 If you see a deal that seems too good to be true? take the time to call them and ask.
-Most sites will be up front about it, if asked directly, and it?s better to be safe than sorry.
+Most sites will be up front about it, if asked directly, and it's better to be safe than sorry.

 What is a Grey Market?